Glossary of Formal Languages and Compilation

 O

-OAG (Ordered Attribute Grammar): an intermediate class between L-attributed and general AG, where a fixed evaluation order can be determined statically for each production.
+OAG (Ordered Attribute Grammar): an intermediate class between L-attributed and general AG, where a fixed evaluation order can be statically determined for each production.
 Introduced by Kastens (1980).

 • Multi-pass evaluation